-After closing the armrest door, insert the master key (vehicles with key cylinder-type ignition switch) or mechanical key (vehicles with smart key system) and turn it clockwise to lock the armrest door.
+After closing the door located behind the rear seat armrest, insert the master key (vehicles with key cylinder-type ignition switch) or mechanical key (vehicles with smart key system) and turn it clockwise to lock the door.

 After closing the trunk lid, try pulling it up to make sure it is securely locked.